idrisshittu02/airbnb-clone-project/README.md

 Focuses on the look and feel of the product.
 Designs user-friendly and accessible interfaces, creates wireframes and prototypes, and collaborates closely with frontend developers.

 ### 7. Quality Assurance (QA) En

+## Technology Stack

+### Django

+A high-level Python web framework used to build secure, scalable, and maintainable web applications.
+In this project, Django is used for managing backend logic, handling HTTP requests, and building RESTful APIs.

+### PostgreSQL

+An advanced open-source relational database system.
+It is used to store and manage structured data like user profiles, listings, and bookings in a reliable and efficient way.

+### GraphQL

+A query language for APIs that enables clients to request exactly the data they need.
+It allows for more flexible and efficient communication between the frontend and backend compared to traditional REST APIs.

+### HTML5

+The standard markup language for structuring web content.
+Used for creating the structure and layout of the frontend pages.

+### CSS3

+A style sheet language used for describing the presentation of HTML documents.
+It is used to design and style the user interface.

+### JavaScript

+A programming language that enables interactive features on the frontend, such as dynamic content updates and form validation.

+### Git & GitHub

+Git is a version control system for tracking changes in source code.
+GitHub is a platform for hosting and collaborating on Git repositories.
+Both are used for managing project code, tracking progress, and enabling team collaboration.

+### Docker (optional)

+Used to containerize the application and its services, making it easier to deploy and maintain consistent environments across development and production.